davepeyton/whack-yoda/README.md

 ### First Time Visitor Goals:

- 1. As a First Time user, I want to easily understand the purpose of the game.<br>
+ 1. As a first time user, I want to easily understand the purpose of the game.<br>

 2. I want to easily navigate through the instructions to learn how to play the game.<br>
 3. I want the game to be enjoyable and not to difficult.

 ## Returning and Frequent Visitor Goals:
-1. As a Returning user, I want to get keep playing the game and practicing to getter better scores. <br>
+1. As a Returning user, I want to get keep playing the game and get better with practice. <br>

 2. I want to to better my score everytime I play the game.. <br>